Ozone: Ozone as a greenhouse gas

 Although ozone was present at ground level before the Industrial Revolution, peak concentrations are now far higher than the pre-industrial levels, and even background concentrations well away from sources of pollution are substantially higher.
 Ozone acts as a greenhouse gas, absorbing some of the infrared energy emitted by the earth.
 Quantifying the greenhouse gas potency of ozone is difficult because it is not present in uniform concentrations across the globe.
 However, the most widely accepted scientific assessments relating to climate change (e.g. the Intergovernmental Panel on Climate Change Third Assessment Report) suggest that the radiative forcing of tropospheric ozone is about 25% that of carbon dioxide.

 The annual global warming potential of tropospheric ozone is between 918 and 1022 tons carbon dioxide equivalent/tons tropospheric ozone.
 This means on a per-molecule basis, ozone in the troposphere has a radiative forcing effect roughly 1,000 times as strong as carbon dioxide.
 However, tropospheric ozone is a short-lived greenhouse gas, which decays in the atmosphere much more quickly than carbon dioxide.
 This means that over a 20-year span, the global warming potential of tropospheric ozone is much less, roughly 62 to 69 tons carbon dioxide equivalent / ton tropospheric ozone.

 Because of its short-lived nature, tropospheric ozone does not have strong global effects, but has very strong radiative forcing effects on regional scales.
 In fact, there are regions of the world where tropospheric ozone has a radiative forcing up to 150% of carbon dioxide.
 For example, ozone increase in the troposphere is shown to be responsible for ~30% of upper Southern Ocean interior warming between 1955 and 2000.

+Carbon filtering

+Filters containing an adsorbent or catalyst such as charcoal (carbon) may be used to remove odours and gaseous pollutants such as volatile organic compounds or ozone.

 Health effects

+Ozone is an acutely toxic gas.

 For the last few decades, scientists studied the effects of acute and chronic ozone exposure on human health.
 Hundreds of studies suggest that ozone is harmful to people at levels currently found in urban areas.
 Ozone has been shown to affect the respiratory, cardiovascular and central nervous system.
 Early death and problems in reproductive health and development are also shown to be associated with ozone exposure.